NOAA-GSL/SENA-c_sw/ref/README.md

 ### Machines that use modules to manage software

 Most HPC systems use modules to manage software.
-Make sure you have loaded the versions of the compiler and software you want to use before running the steps above.
+Make sure you have loaded the versions of the compiler and software you want to use before running the build steps above.
 This will allow build dependencies to be found properly.
 For example:

 ```bash